StackExchange/Stacks/adrs/0006-automatic-library-release.md

 #### Ease of use

-The primary implentation of Changesets is its [CLI package](https://www.npmjs.com/package/@changesets/cli) which will help us manage the versioning and changelog entries for your packages.
-We can apply the [Changesets bot](https://github.com/apps/changeset-bot) to any repository verify that a given PR has a changeset associated with it and remind the author to create one if it does not.
+The primary implentation of Changesets is its [CLI package](https://www.npmjs.com/package/@changesets/cli) which will help us manage the versioning and changelog entries for our packages.
+We can apply the [Changesets bot](https://github.com/apps/changeset-bot) to any repository to verify that a given PR has a changeset associated with it and remind the author to create one if it does not.

 #### Level of automation